ESOS-Lab/VSSIM/README.md

 - MW_WIN7_AIO_FINAL_FF_DVD.iso’ File should be located in VSSIM/OS.

-5. Error Settlement
+#### Error Settlement

-5.1 In case of libqt-mt.so.3 related error
+1. In case of libqt-mt.so.3 related error

+Install the library below

+    sudo apt-get install libqt3-mt

-5.2 Failure to connect with SSD Monitor
+2. Failure to connect with SSD Monitor

+Check port number and IP setting

+- Check port number of SSD Monitor and IP setting

+    Move to VSSIM/MONITOR/SSD_MONITOR_PM folder
+    vi form1.ui.h

+    Check port number and IP setting in 117th line sock->connetToHost(“127.0.0.1”, 9999)

+- Check port number setting of SSD Log Manager

+    Move to VSSIM/SSD_MODULE folder
+    vi ssd_log_manager.c

+    Check port number in 76th line, and see if it it identical to the port number setting of SSD Monitor serverAddr.sin_port = htons(9999);

+    ※ Port number that was set could be in use in other applications.
+Change the port number and try executing. (ex, 9990~9998)

 Publication